adriana-codes/adriana-codes/README.md

 # 👋 Hi, I’m Adriana
 ## 🤓 I’m a junior developer specializing in front-end web development

-🌱 Tech stack: React - JavaScript - and Python
+🌱 Tech stack: JavaScript - REACT - and Python

 💞️ I’m focusing on strengthening my frontend skills and collaborating on projects to improve my skills